Sherlock Holmes in the 22nd Century

 Sherlock Holmes in the 22nd Century is an animated television series in which Sherlock Holmes is brought back to life in the 22nd century.
 The series is a co-production by DIC Entertainment, L.P. and Scottish Television Enterprises and was nominated for a Daytime Emmy for Special Class Animated Program.

-Overview
+Development

-The concept for the series was created by Sandy Ross, a Scottish Television executive, who came up with the idea while skiing in Aspen, Colorado in January 1996.
-DIC Productions and Scottish Television had previously worked together to create other series and this continued the trend.
+The series was conceptualized by Sandy Ross, a Scottish Television executive, while skiing in Aspen, Colorado in January 1996.
+DIC Productions and Scottish Television, who had previously collaborated on other series, produced the show.
 Some issues were raised about language carrying different connotations between cultures, but alternative action and dialogue were used to overcome this.
-The series was originally planned to be called Sherlock Holmes in the 21st Century, but as the planned air date of September 1998 was near the new millennium, the show's name was changed.
+The series was originally planned to be called Sherlock Holmes in the 21st Century, but as the planned air date of September 1998 was near the new century, the show's name was changed.

 Les Studios Tex was also confirmed to be working on the series, although they are not credited in the final product.